-- Edge zone-the area between the face of curb and the furnishing zone that provides the minimum necessary separation between objects and activities in the street side and vehicles in the traveled way; - 2.
+- 1. Edge zone-the area between the face of curb and the furnishing zone that provides the minimum necessary separation between objects and activities in the street side and vehicles in the traveled way; - 2.
 Furnishings zone-the area of the street side that provides a buffer between pedestrians and vehicles, which contains landscaping, public street furniture, transit stops, public signage, utilities and so forth; - 3.
-Throughway zone-the walking zone that must remain clear, both horizontally and vertically. the movement for pedestrians.
-The Americans with (ADA) Disabilities Act establishes minimum width for the throughway zone; and
+Throughway zone-the walking zone that must remain clear, both horizontally and vertically, for the movement of pedestrians.
+The Americans with Disabilities Act (ADA) establishes a minimum width for the throughway zone; and